mkoura/dump2polarion/README.md

 Or you can specify credentials on command line with ``--user kerberos_username --password kerberos_password``.
 Or you can specify credentials in ``dump2polarion.yaml`` file.
 Lookup path is current directory and ``~/.config``.
 You can also specify the config file on command line with ``-c config_file.yaml``.

-By default test results are submitted to Polarion.
+By default test results are submitted to Polarion®.
 You can disable this bahavior with ``-n`` option.
 In this case the XML file used for results submission will be saved to disk.
 Default file location is current directory, default file name is `testrun_TESTRUN_ID-TIMESTAMP.xml` (can be overriden with ``-o`` option).

 When output file is specified with ``-o PATH``, the XML file used for results submission will be saved to disk.
 If `PATH` is a directory, resulting file will be `PATH/testrun_TESTRUN_ID-TIMESTAMP.xml`.

-When the input file is XML, it is expected that it's XML file with results (e.g. saved earlier with ``-o FILE -n``) and it is submitted to Polarion.
+When the input file is XML, it is expected that it's XML file with results (e.g. saved earlier with ``-o FILE -n``) and it is submitted to Polarion®.

 Requirements
 -